Icebane1331/CyberSecurity_MK/Homework_week_12/SubmissionFile.md

 ---
 ## Questions

-Before you work through the questions below, please creat a new file and record your answers there.
+Before you work through the questions below, please create a new file and record your answers there.
 This will be your homework deliverable.

 ## HTTP Requests and Responses